EMCMS/MZ_Visualization_docs/index.md

 We have created a simple Google Colab with some example plots and explanation that should help you to get started.
 For details explanation of each function, please take a look at this documentation.

+To use the colab, you can get the demo files using this Zenodo link: [https://zenodo.org/records/17544458](https://zenodo.org/records/17544458)

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1kmM4H97BIs-Fe6SStt0JOufiA_EbCcfv?usp=sharing)